solana-developers/solana-cookbook/docs/th/references/accounts.md

 ### Generate a PDA

 `findProgramAddress` will add a extra byte at the end of your seed.
-It starts from 255 to 0 and returns the first off-curve public key.
+It starts from 255 to 0 และ returns the first off-curve public key.
 You will always get the same result if you pass the same program id and seed.